greg-hellings/vms/README.box.md

 The goal is to have the bare minimum software to be considered a basic installation of the guest OS that is still accessible with Vagrant.
 Straggling packages or leftover files from the build process should be considered as bugs to be filed.

-A big shoutout to Github Actions for offering a full VM experience, by default, and generous execution times ranging up to 6 hours per task, which allows use of their platform to build these boxes with no additional cost to the community.